 Partnering with First Nations

 In support of broader, nation-wide efforts toward reconciliation, BC Marine Trails uses an approach of engagement, collaboration and partnership when working with First Nations.
-We are committed to ensuring that our work respects First Nations rights and title, and that Indigenous communities are participants in our efforts to shape sustainable paddling.
+We are committed to ensuring that our work respects First Nations Rights and Title, and that Indigenous communities are participants in our efforts to shape sustainable paddling.
+Please read a “Guidance Toolkit for Engagement with Indigenous Communities” co-authored by the BC Marine Trails First Nations chair.

 Data Review